 Hiking snacks will tie you over if you only need to be out for a few hours.
 But if you are doing an overnight, it can be really nice to have a warm meal in the evening or to start the day.

 Wouldn’t it be nice if there were some sort of way to pack meals so that they did not require any of this hassle?
 Lucky for all of us, there is!
 A collection of outdoor-centered companies have worked to manufacture meals that are quick and easy to prepare while being extremely low-effort to store and transport.
 Freeze-dried and only requiring water and a lightweight camping stove, these are the perfect meals for any hiker, backpacker, or camper.
+They don’t require you to add a bunch of heavy pots and pans to your camp kitchen setup, and they are meant to heat up in a hurry by just adding boiling water.

 4 Good Freeze Dried Camping Meals